 Perhaps because Mark was believed by some, even this site approached the saga as if it were a serious attempt to develop a hoax.
 It was easy to show that Mark could not have been in three places at once, he had never been in the military, he was not a Rhodes Scholar, and his father had not headed a secret earth security force.
 But all of that was beside the point and did not dissuade him.
 Although Mark requested pictures I had obtained showing his father’s plane crash, he kept talking about Ellis battling aliens.
 That it was a physical impossibility did not matter.
 There either was a disconnect or something else was going on with him.

 The key to it all is Marshall Dill.
 In the Battle of China Gates, Mark described Dill as being an operative for International Security, the super-secret organization that was said to been headed by Ellis Richards.
 Mark had been on the front lines of IS and and the story took readers on various space adventures.
 Then Dill appeared as a character.

 Raptors who love chocolate and antiquing?
 Sure.
 Cat people in space?
 Of course.
-A love affair with a beautiful Peledian?
-Everyone who watched science fiction shows had that fantasy.
+A love affair with a beautiful Pleiadian?
+Everyone who saw the pictures of a dancer from the Dean Martin show submitted by Billy Meier purporting to be a Pleiadian or watched Captain Kirk find love on almost every planet had that fantasy.
 It is easy to understand why sites like the Knowledge Fight loved Mark so much.

 But Marshall Dill?
-Dill was a respected teacher and a published historian — although very few people knew who he was.
-Mark gave him a cameo to acknowledge his past relationship, but in so doing, the Dill Factor gave away the story.
-Mark could not have intended for anyone to believe it.
+Okay, he served in Naval Intelligence during the Second World War but had long since been a respected professor at the college Mark attended.
+Mark gave him a cameo or two to acknowledge his past relationship, but in so doing, the Dill Factor gave away the story.
+Mark could not have intended for anyone to believe that Dill was an earth security operative.
 It was the kind of satire that could only have been done from prison, with plenty of time to develop it.